Nickchapman3773/Uranium-Fever/README.md

 - ***DO*** post your support requests and feedback in the provided Uranium Fever channels in <a href="https://discord.gg/Uu6gZZSaeA" onclick="window.open('https://discord.gg/Uu6gZZSaeA', '_self');">Sweets Retreat</a>.

 # <p align=center>Credits/Thanks</p>
+- The Uranium Fever Team: Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in continued discussion, planning, patching, and testing in order to make Uranium Fever a reality.
 - ALL of the amazing mod authors whose incredible content made Uranium Fever possible.
-- The Uranium Fever Team: Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in continued discussion, planning, patching, and testing in order to make Uranium Fever a reality.
+- The expansive team of testers who helped troubleshoot the initial interations of the list, as well as their many great suggestions.
 - Sweet6Shooter for extensive balance related planning, patch making, and general willingness to help in any and all ways.
 - Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process, as well as advising on hardware related considerations.
 - Stentorious for making patches, updating several of his mods specifically for Uranium Fever, and advising on many UI elements and animations.